 Federal Pell Grant

-The Pell Grant is a need based grant calculated using the results of the FAFSA application.
-The maximum Pell Grant for 2017-2018 is $5,920.
+The Pell Grant is a need based grant calculated by the Department of Education using the results of the FAFSA application.
+The amount varies yearly.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 SEOG grants are awarded to students with exceptional financial need, with preference given to Pell Grant recipients.
 The amount varies yearly.